Before you have a stem cell or bone marrow transplant, you’ll go into hospital to get your body ready to receive the new stem cells.

 This involves high doses of chemotherapy and sometimes radiotherapy – this is called conditioning therapy.

-Then, on transplant day, you’ll receive the stem cells through a central line (a thin tube going into your vein).
+On transplant day, you’ll receive the stem cells through a central line (a thin tube going into your vein).

 You’ll need to spend time recovering in hospital afterwards in a germ-free environment to protect your body from infections, while your immune system recovers.